NUSComputingDev/nuscomputing-website/content/about.md

 ### <div id="20-mc" class="section scrollspy">20th MC</div>

-The 20th MC General Elections are about to begin.
+The 20th MC General Elections have begun.

 <!-- This is a sin. -->
 <div class="row">